suhock/php-dependency-injection/README.md

-Note that [nested containers](#nested-containers) added with `addSingletonContainer`/`addTransientContainer` (including namespace, interface, and attribute containers) construct instances with their own injector bound to the root container, so there are no `addScoped` variants of these methods: classes they provide cannot have per-scope dependencies.
+Note that [nested containers](#nested-containers) added with `addSingletonContainer`/`addTransientContainer` (including namespace, interface, and attribute containers) construct instances with their own injector bound to the root container.
+Scope-lifetime variants (`addScopedContainer()`, `addScopedNamespace()`, `addScopedInterface()`, and `addScopedAttribute()`) cache one instance per scope, but because construction still runs against the root container, the classes they provide cannot have per-scope dependencies.

 #### Example: FrankenPHP worker mode